aleksei-reznichenko/leetcode-ts-solutions/README.md

 # My Typescript Solutions of Leetcode Problems

+> Important Note: AI was not utilized in any capacity for problem-solving—neither in hint mode nor for code generation.
+All problem-solving functions are entirely my own code.
+However, AI was employed for secondary tasks, such as generating unit tests and writing comments for each function.

 | Problem                                                | Runtime | Beats |
 | ------------------------------------------------------ | ------- | ----- |
 | 20.
 Valid Parentheses                                  | 0ms     | 100%  |